Évreux: History

+Antiquity

-In late Antiquity, the town, attested in the fourth century CE, was named Mediolanum Aulercorum, "the central town of the Aulerci", the Gallic tribe then inhabiting the area.
+In late Antiquity, the town, attested in the fourth century AD, was named Mediolanum Aulercorum, "the central town of the Aulerci", the Gallic tribe then inhabiting the area.
 Mediolanum was a small regional centre of the Roman province of Gallia Lugdunensis.
 Julius Caesar wintered eight legions in this area after his third campaigning season in the battle for Gaul (56-55 BC): Legiones VII, VIII, IX, X, XI, XII, XIII and XIV.

-The present-day name of Évreux originates from the Gallic tribe of Eburovices, literally Those who overcome by the yew?, from the Gaulish root eburos.

-Counts of Évreux
+Middle Ages

-The first known members of the family of the counts of Évreux were descended from an illegitimate son of Richard I, duke of Normandy; these counts became extinct in the male line with the death of Count William in 1118.
-The county passed in right of Agnes, William's sister, wife of Simon de Montfort-l'Amaury (died 1087) to the house of the lords of Montfort-l'Amaury.
-Amaury VI de Montfort-Évreux ceded the title in 1200 to King Philip Augustus, whose successor Philip the Fair presented it in 1307 to his brother Louis d'Évreux, for whose benefit Philip the Long raised the county of Évreux into a peerage of France in 1317.
+The first known members of the family of the counts of Évreux were descended from an illegitimate son of Richard I, duke of Normandy.
+These counts became extinct in the male line with the death of Count William in 1118 AD.
+The county passed by right of Agnes, William's sister and wife of Simon I de Montfort (died 1087 AD) to the house of the lords of Montfort-l'Amaury.
+Amaury VI de Montfort-Évreux ceded the title in 1200 to King Philip II.
+Philip IV presented it in 1307 to his brother Louis d'Évreux, for whose benefit Philip the Tall raised the county of Évreux into the peerage of France in 1317.

 Philip d'Évreux, son of Louis, became king of Navarre by his marriage to Joan II of Navarre, daughter of Louis the Headstrong, and their son Charles the Bad and their grandson Charles the Noble were also kings of Navarre.
 The latter ceded his counties of Évreux, Champagne and Brie to King Charles VI of France in 1404.
 In 1427 the county of Évreux was bestowed by King Charles VII on Sir John Stewart of Darnley (c.
-1365–1429), the commander of his Scottish bodyguard, who in 1423 had received the seigniory of Aubigny, and in February 1427/8 he was granted the right to quarter the royal arms of France for his victories over the English.
+1365–1429), the commander of his Scottish bodyguard, who in 1423 had received the seigniory of Aubigny, and in February 1427 or 1428 he was granted the right to quarter the royal arms of France for his victories over the English.
 On Stuart's death before Orléans, during an attack on an English convoy, the county reverted to the crown.

+Modernity

-It was again temporarily alienated (1569–1584) as an appanage for Duke François of Anjou, and in 1651 was finally given to Frédéric Maurice de La Tour d'Auvergne, duc de Bouillon, in exchange for the Principality of Sedan.
+The countship was again temporarily alienated (1569–1584) as an appanage for Duke François of Anjou, and in 1651 was finally given to Frédéric Maurice de La Tour d'Auvergne, duc de Bouillon, in exchange for the Principality of Sedan.
 The most famous holder of the title is Louis Henri de La Tour d'Auvergne, son of Marie Anne Mancini.

 Évreux was heavily damaged during the Second World War, and most of its centre was rebuilt.
 The nearby Évreux-Fauville Air Base was used by the United States Air Force until 1967, and since then by the French Air Force.